Clinical trials for more treatment choices

 These clinical trials offer unique opportunities for you to access new drugs, new approaches to treatment and new combinations of treatments.

-In 2017, 15% of screened Methodist Estabrook Cancer Center patients chose to participate in clinical trials.
+In 2018, an astounding 22% of screened Methodist Estabrook Cancer Center patients chose to participate in clinical trials.

 The national average for participation in clinical trials is three to five percent.
 At Methodist Estabrook Cancer Center, 15% of screened patients were trial participants in 2017.